jaguar8kkk/Interactive-road-map-of-Everything/README.md

 # Multi-user interactive road map of Everything
 https://github.com/jaguar8kkk/Road-map-of-Everything/blob/main/Road%20map%20of%20Everything.png

 The idea seems to be unfeasible due to the fact that too many people can propose their own algorithms for the same purpose.
-That is, hundreds of algorithms can arrive at one target, and I don’t know what to do with it...
+That is, hundreds of algorithms can arrive at one target, and I don’t know what to do with it... # Do you have experience working with hierarchical databases and visualizing this data through graphs?
+I am urgently looking for a specialist.

 I plan to create a platform to create one big roadmap for everything users can come up with.